ildarmgt/notes/README.md

 ## vscode

-How to run run Sinatra/Ruby server from vscode with play button
+### How to run run Sinatra/Ruby server conviniently from vscode with a play button

 * Get `Code Runner` extension
 * Open settings: File > Preferences > settings or Ctrl + ,